ForgeRock/forgeops/helm/forgerock-metrics/README.md

 Documentation links are embedded in the values files for guidance.
 Sample configuration files can be found in the samples/prometheus-values/ folder.

+**```IMPORTANT:```** If using a Slack receiver to direct alerts to Slack, please do not add the config.global.slack_api_url
+value into your custom values file as it contains an api key.
+Please use one of the following options:
+* If using the deploy-prometheus.sh script, use the -s flag followed by the Slack webhook url.
+* If deploying the Helm charts separately, add the following arg '--set alertmanager.config.global.slack_api_url=<Slack webhook url>' to the kube-prometheus Helm chart.

 ### Configure alerting rules.
 To add new alerting rules, add additional rules to ```fr-alerts.yaml```. fr-alerts.yaml is split into groups with a
 group for each product and a separate group for cluster rules.